Professor of Geochemistry and Global Environmental Science

 Professor Thompson's research, which uses a combination of sea-going observations, idealized numerical models and theory, focuses on ocean circulation and the physical processes that transport heat, chemicals and biology within the ocean.
 His work specifically explores the dynamics of ocean turbulence; the role of eddies in ocean mixing and Southern Ocean circulation, with a goal of understanding how these processes govern the ocean's contribution and response to changes in Earth's climate.

 Paul Wennberg studies the composition of the atmosphere of Earth and other planets.
 He is trained as a physical chemist and most of his investigations begin with atmospheric observations made by his research group in the laboratory or in the field.
-A heirarchy of models are used to study these observations.
-His group studies the carbon cycle, photochemistry, pollution, and most recently exchange of gases between the subsurface of Mars and the atmosphere.
+A hierarchy of models are used to study these observations.
+His group studies the carbon cycle, photochemistry, and air quality.

 Professor Yung focuses on upper atmosphere photochemistry, radiative transfer through atmosphere, and stratospheric ozone depletion.